forever9teen/alx-higher_level_programming/0x03-python-data_structures/README.md

-Write a function that returns a tuple with the length of a string and its first character.
+Write a function that finds the biggest integer of a list.

-Prototype: def multiple_returns(sentence):
+Prototype: def max_integer(my_list=[]):

-If the sentence is empty, the first character should be equal to None
+If the list is empty, return None

+You can assume that the list only contains integers

 You are not allowed to import any module

+You are not allowed to use the builtin max()